flutter/flutter/CONTRIBUTING.md

 Working with flutter tools
 --------------------------

-The flutter shell tools itself is built when you run flutter for the first time and each time you run `flutter upgrade`.
-If you want to alter and re-test the shell tool's behavior itself, delete `bin/cache/flutter_tools.*` so that the shell tool will be rebuilt from Dart sources in `packages/flutter_tools`.
+The flutter shell tools itself is built when you run `flutter` for the first time and each time you run `flutter upgrade`.
+If you want to alter and re-test the shell tool's behavior itself, delete `bin/cache/flutter_tools.*` so that the shell tool will be rebuilt from Dart sources in `packages/flutter_tools` the next time you run `flutter`.

 flutter_tools' tests run inside the dart command line VM rather than recursively in the flutter shell.
 To run the test: